A genuine test for hyperuniformity: Preliminaries

 for each measurable function $f\colon\R^d\to[0,\infty)$.
 Here and in what follows, each unspecified integral is over the full domain.

 We consider a stationary point process $\eta$ with positive and finite intensity $\gamma$.
-We assume that $\eta$ is {\em locally square integrable}, i.e., $\BE\eta(B)^2<\infty$ for each $B\in\cB^d_b$.
-The {\em reduced second factorial moment measure} $\alpha^!_2$ of $\eta$ is defined by the formula
+Additionally, we assume that $\eta$ is {\em locally square integrable}, meaning that $\BE\eta(B)^2<\infty$ for each $B\in\cB^d_b$.
+The {\em second factorial moment measure} $\alpha_2$ of $\eta$ is defined by

+where $\I\{ \cdot \}$ stands for the indicator function.
+It is often more convenient to work with the {\em reduced second factorial moment measure} $\alpha^!_2$ of $\eta$, defined by

-Here, the superscript $\ne$ indicates summation over pairs with different components, and $\I\{ \cdot \}$ stands for the indicator function.
-Notice that $\alpha^!_2$ is a locally finite measure on $\R^d$, which is invariant under reflections at the origin and satisfies the equation
+Here, the superscript $\ne$ indicates that the summation is taken over distinct pairs.
+From the definition and \eqref{eCampbell}, it follows that $\alpha_2=\alpha^!_2+\gamma \delta_0$, where $\delta_0$ is the {\em Dirac measure} at $0\in\R^d$.
+Note that $\alpha^!_2$ is a locally finite measure on $\R^d$, which is invariant under reflections at the origin.
+Moreover, it satisfies the equation